86Box/docs/dev/api/device.rst

            - Description for this choice, displayed in the user interface.

          * - value
-           - Integer value corresponding to this choice, stored in the emulated machine's configuration file.
+           - Integer value corresponding to this choice, used to identify it in the emulated machine's configuration file.

-Configured option values can be accessed using ``device_get_config_*`` functions from within the device's ``init`` callback.
+Configured option values can be read from within the device's ``init`` callback with the ``device_get_config_*`` functions.
+These functions automatically operate in the context of the device currently being initialized.

 .. note:: ``device_get_config_*`` functions should **never** be called outside of a device's ``init`` callback.
 You are responsible for reading the options' configured values in the ``init`` callback and storing them in the device's :ref:`state structure <dev/api/device:State structure>` if necessary.